AnthonyMastrean/WindowsPowerShell/README.md

     Import-Module coolpsmodule

-If you reload your profile (try running your profile script again... `. $PROFILE), the module will be loaded.
+If you reload your profile (try running your profile script... `. $PROFILE`), the module will be loaded.
 You can see what functionality the module has provided you with a simple command.

     PS> Get-Command -Module coolpsmodule